oci-pronghorn/FogLight/README.md

 ### Importing the Maven project in NetBeans
 Select File -> Open Project

-Browse to the directory (folder) under your project that contains the "src" folder as well as a "pom.xml" file.
+Click "Browse" and select the directory (folder) under your project that contains the "src" folder as well as a "pom.xml" file.

 Click "Open Project"